 The next morning, you can watch the desert sunrise before mounting your camel and heading back to Merzouga for a shower and breakfast, and from there, back over the mountains to Fez.
 It’s not a long trip, but it’s one you’ll remember forever.

 Best Urban Tour: Seven-Night Imperial Cities Private Tour from Casablanca

 The Imperial Cities of Morocco are the four historical capitals of the country: Fez, Marrakech, Meknes, and Rabat.
 Each has its own distinct culture and history, but all are entirely fascinating and worth a visit.
 This luxury tour explores those histories and cultures while leaving ample time for leisurely meals and plenty of shopping trips.
-Nightly accommodations are at either four-star hotels or riads, traditional palace-like homes of wealthy merchants and statesmen, famous for their lush interior gardens.
+Nightly accommodations are at either three- or four-star hotels, or at charming riads, traditional palace-like homes of wealthy merchants and statesmen, famous for their lush interior gardens.

 Best Backpacking Tour: Three-Day Private High Atlas Mountains Hiking Tour

 If your idea of a great trip combines both a deep dive into a local culture and a bit of outdoor adventure, this three-day hiking trip might just be your dream vacation.
 You’ll set off from Marrakech in a comfortable vehicle for your two-hour drive south into the Atlas Mountains, where you’ll meet your guide and your mule team (the mules do much the schlepping, allowing you to cover more ground in a day).
 You’ll trek around four hours each on the first and third day and six to seven hours on the second.